 Is Buying A Foreclosed Home With Bad Credit Possible?

-It’s possible to buy a foreclosed home even with a bad credit score.
+It’s possible to buy a home with bad credit, and foreclosed homes are no exception.
 If you’re purchasing a foreclosed home in cash, you won’t need to qualify for a loan with a lender, which is when your credit score would normally be checked.

 If you work with a hard money lender to buy the property, you’re offering a piece of the property as collateral.
 In that case, you may not need a good credit score to purchase the property.
 Note that hard money loans come with higher interest rates, shorter repayment periods, and sizable down payments.